DOUGLAS GARDNER CAVERLY PRIZE

 EARLE PRIZE IN CLASSICS

-This prize is awarded annually to an undergraduate (any division) for excellence in sight translation of passages of Greek and Latin.
+This prize is awarded annually to an undergraduate student (from any division) for excellence in sight translation of passages of Greek and Latin.
 It was established in memory of Mortimer Lamson Earle, Class of 1886, lecturer and Professor in the Department of Greek and Latin.

 BENJAMIN F. ROMAINE PRIZE FUND

-Established in 1922, this gift of Benjamin F. Romaine provides a Columbia College student a prize for proficiency in Greek language and literature.
+Established in 1922, this gift of Benjamin F. Romaine provides to a Columbia College student (noting that only CC students are eligible) a prize for proficiency in Greek language and literature.

 THE ERNEST STADLER PRIZE FOR EXCELLENCE IN THE STUDY OF CLASSICAL ANTIQUITY